graphql/graphql-spec/spec/Appendix A -- Notation Conventions.md

 This specification describes the semantic value of many grammar productions in the form of a list of algorithmic steps.

-For example, this describes how a parser should interpret a Unicode escape sequence which appears in a string literal:
+For example, this describes how a parser should interpret a string literal:

-EscapedUnicode :: u /[0-9A-Fa-f]{4}/

-  * Let {codePoint} be the number represented by the four-digit hexadecimal sequence.
+StringValue :: `""`

+  * Return an empty Unicode character sequence.

+StringValue :: `"` StringCharacter+ `"`

-  * The string value is the Unicode character represented by {codePoint}.
+  * Return the Unicode character sequence of all {StringCharacter}
+    Unicode character values.

 ## Algorithms